carloseabade/go-tts/README.md

 ### Changing rate and volume

-It is possible to make minor changes to the generated speech.
+You can make minor adjustments to the generated speech.

 ```bash
 $ go-tts -rate -50% -text "Hello, world!" -write-media hello_with_rate_halved.mp3